BawdyAnarchist/quBSD/Future_Development.md

 Maybe should really do the fstab inside the rootjail, and only fstab in /rw when necessary.
 Maybe rc.conf and pf.conf too

+ntpd - ntpd only runs during qb-hostnet.
+Maybe can nullfs mount or devfs? the ntpd database/location to a jail.

 ### UPGRADES